Conferences & Workshops

 21st-25th of July, 2017 in Prague, Czech Republic

-ISMB/ECCB 2017 will provide an intense multidisciplinary forum for disseminating the latest developments in bioinformatics/computational biology, fostering fresh dialogues and perspectives to learn about and shape the future of the field.
-One day before the conference, the PrECISE consortium will meet up in Prague to discuss project internal, ongoing topics.
+ISMB/ECCB 2017 provide an intense multidisciplinary forum for disseminating the latest developments in bioinformatics/computational biology, fostering fresh dialogues and perspectives to learn about and shape the future of the field.
+One day before the conference, the PrECISE consortium met in Prague to discuss project internal, ongoing topics.

 101st Annual Meeting of the German Society of Pathology